-Top 10 Ways To End An Email Professionally (With Real Examples)
+Top 10 Ways To End An Email Professionally - Best Ways to End an Email

 You have done your best to write a professional email conveying the key messages, using the correct format, adding a valuable call to action, and ensuring you don't forget anything.
 Yet, you need to end the email and don't want to use the same best regards sign-off again.